 Errors can appear on websites for a number of reasons.
 Usually, these issues are quick to diagnose and fix, but sometimes further investigation may be required.
-Below are the most common error messages people experience when browsing websites (credit to Pingdom for supplying these)
+Below are the most common error messages people experience when browsing websites.

 HTTP error 400 (bad request)

 This is an error message from the web server telling you that the application you are using (e.g. your web browser) accessed it incorrectly or that the request was somehow corrupted on the way.